dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 - Policy Iteration

 Policy iteration consits of 2 steps.
 Given a policy, we evaluate given policy using policy evaluation from above and we act greedy with respect to value function obtained in policy evaluation step to get a improved policy.
 This step is called policy improvement step.
-We repeat these 2 steps till policy converges i.e there is no change in old and new improved policy.
+We repeat these 2 steps until policy converges i.e there is no change in old and new improved policy.

 Figure